For immediate assistance in an emergency, dial 911

 - Abuse / violence

 - Concern for a friend or loved one

 - Depression / sadness

 - Family problems

 - Relationship problems

 Crime Victims’ Center of Fayette County

-There is also local help for victims of crime and abuse, including domestic violence, rape, and sexual assault.
-Located in Uniontown, Pennsylvania, Crime Victims' Center of Fayette County provides a 24-hour Crisis Hotline (724-437-3737), family support, parenting classes, victims compensation, medical and legal advocacy, and counseling and therapy for Fayette County, Pennsylvania residents who are victims of:
+There is local help for victims of crime and abuse, including domestic violence, rape, and sexual assault.
+Located in Uniontown, Pennsylvania, Crime Victims’ Center of Fayette County provides a 24-hour Crisis Hotline (724-437-3737).
+Crime Victims’ Center offers family support, parenting classes, victims compensation, medical and legal advocacy, and counseling and therapy for Fayette County residents.